ljolliet/SpaceConquest/README.md

  - AI :
     - It is possible to play against 1 to 4 AI.
     - AI have a simple behaviour, they attack the nearest planet.
-    - There is three differents type of AI : Classic, Safe and Aggressive AI.
+    - There is three different type of AI : Classic, Safe and Aggressive AI.
 They will send more or less ships depending on their type.
  - Save / Restore :
     - It is possible to save/restore your game using the menu at the top left of the screen during a game.
     - The save is stored in "res/save.ser".